Alpine Drilling Project.

 Project co-leader Rupert Sutherland was similarly impressed at the durability of the SmartShelter.
-“I must say that I was quite amazed that it was able
+“I must say that I was quite amazed that the shelter

-to withstand the local weather that we had.
-It was so windy that shipping containers were being moved by the wind, but the shelter did not buckle or
+was able to withstand the local weather that we had.
+It was so windy that shipping containers were being moved by the wind, but the shelter did not

-Due to its location in the narrow Whataroa Valley with high winds coming off the Southern Alps and storms rolling in from the sea, the site experiences
+Due to its location in the narrow Whataroa Valley on the South Island, with high winds coming off the Southern Alps and storms rolling in from the sea,

 the site experiences “gale force winds coming up the valley every couple of weeks”.